Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Introduction

 but on the other, quadratically with the surface density of the gas alone,

-In addition, they also showed that the ratio of the SFR to the gas-infall rate, measured for different surface density thresholds within a single cloud, is nearly independent of the surface density, and that the set of clouds exhibits values of $\eff$ in the range
+In addition, they also showed that the ratio of the SFR to the gas-infall rate ($\eff$), measured for different surface density thresholds within a single cloud, is nearly independent of the surface density, and that the set of clouds exhibits values of $\eff$ in the range

 with a mean value of $\eff\sim 0.03$.
-It is worth noting that the modified version of the SK law in terms of the $\Sigma_{\rm mol}/\tauff$ \citep[eq. \ref{eq:Pokhrel1}][]{Genzel+10, Krumholz+12}, can be viewed in general as a two-parameter relation of the form
+It is important to note that this value is derived at the scale of MCs due to resolution limitations.
+It is worth noting that the modified version of the SK law in terms of the $\Sigma_{\rm mol}/\tauff$ \citep[eq. \ref{eq:Pokhrel1};][]{Genzel+10, Krumholz+12}, can be viewed in general as a two-parameter relation of the form

 with $N_2$ the exponent ($N_2 =1$ in eq. \ref{eq:Pokhrel1}) and $\eff$ the intercept.